 Groundwater.
-Demands for about 1.5 million acre-feet per year, about one-third of the annual water demands for approximately 18.218.4 million residents of Metropolitan's service area, are met from groundwater production.
+Demands for about 1.5 million acre-feet per year, about one-third of the annual water demands for approximately 18.418.5 million residents of Metropolitan's service area, are met from groundwater production.
 Local groundwater supplies are supported by recycled water, which is blended with imported water and recharged into groundwater basins, and also used for creating seawater barriers that protect coastal aquifers from seawater intrusion.

 Groundwater Storage Programs.
 Metropolitan has executed agreements with a number of agencies to develop groundwater storage projects in its service area.
 These projects are designed to help meet the water delivery reliability goals of storing surplus imported supplies when available so that local agencies can withdraw stored groundwater during droughts or other periods of water supply shortage.
 In 2000, Metropolitan was allocated \$45 million in State Proposition 13 bond proceeds to develop groundwater storage projects in Metropolitan's service area.
 The nine projects provide about 212,000 acre-feet of groundwater storage and have a combined extraction capacity of about 70,000 acre-feet per year.
 During fiscal year 2008-09, over 70,000 acre-feet of stored water was produced and sold from these storage accounts.
 Fiscal year 2009-10 sales from the nine accounts totaled nearly 41,000 acre-feet, leaving a balance of approximately 26,000 acre-feet in the storage accounts.
 Metropolitan began refilling the programs in fiscal year 2010-11.
-As of MarchOctober 2014, the balance in the nine accounts was over 66,000 approximately 49,000 acre-feet.
-In April 2014, Metropolitan plans to request over 35,000 has called nearly 40,000 acre-feet to be produced from these storage accounts by July 1, during the 15-month period from April 2014 through June 2015.
+As of October 2014, the balance in the nine accounts was approximately 49,000 acre-feet.
+Metropolitan has called nearly 40,000 acre-feet to be produced from these storage accounts during the 15-month period from April 2014 through June 2015.
 See table "Metropolitan's Water Storage Capacity and Water in Storage" under "METROPOLITAN'S WATER SUPPLY-Storage Capacity and Water in Storage" in this Appendix A.

 Recovered Groundwater.
 Contamination of groundwater supplies is a growing threat to local groundwater production.
 Metropolitan has been supporting increased groundwater production and improved regional supply reliability by offering financial incentives to agencies for production and treatment of degraded groundwater since 1991.
 Metropolitan has executed agreements with local agencies to provide financial incentives to 24 projects that recover contaminated groundwater with total contract yields of about 112,500 acre-feet per year.
-During fiscal year 2012-13,2013-14, Metropolitan provided incentives for approximately 55,00068,400 acre-feet of recovered water under these agreements.
-Total groundwater recovery use under executed agreements is expected to grow to 76,000 acre-feet by 2015.
+During fiscal year 2013-14, Metropolitan provided incentives for approximately 68,400 acre-feet of recovered water under these agreements.
+Total groundwater recovery use under executed agreements is expected to grow to 76,000 acre-feet byin 2015.